 You’ll also want to clean all of the usable items that are going back into your garage.
 Whether you wipe things down with a wet rag or spray them off with a hose, you’ll want to ensure that everything is clean when it’s time to reassemble your garage.
 After all, putting away dirty tools, muddy bikes, or dusty boxes back into clean new spaces will slightly defeat the purpose of cleaning and organizing.

 Often times the size and shape of your garage determines what type of storage will work best.
-By using Free Render Services, you can have a better idea of what garage organization plan will help you best utilize your garage’s space.
+By using a free rendering service, you can have a better idea of what garage organization plan will help you best utilize your garage space.

 Take a look at this list of storage system features to determine which accessories would be most useful in your garage:

-- Large hooks: Ideal for shovels and rakes, power drills and saws, multiple lawn chairs, saw horses, and bats
+- Long hooks: Ideal for shovels and rakes, power drills and saws, multiple lawn chairs, saw horses, and bats.

 - Vertical bike hooks: Specially designed for bicycles